Christmas News for Women

 Religion is so often used to put down, subjugate and control women.
 That’s what religion has always done, control people.

 “Why are you a Christian then, Sally?”
 I hear you ask.
-Sometimes I’m not sure I can answer that question myself, so far, I believe has the religion that has built up around the teachings of the Revolutionary known as Jesus of Nazareth strayed from his actual teachings.
+Sometimes I’m not sure I can answer that question myself, because I believe the religion that has built up around the teachings of the Revolutionary known as Jesus of Nazareth has strayed far from his actual teachings.
 However, I am a theist, I do believe there is a God, and I do follow the teachings of Jesus, and as such that makes me a Christian, however much I object to the power and control we see manifest in religion.
 In fact, it’s that dislike that makes me want to follow Jesus, because he didn’t much like religion either, he certainly didn’t come to start one.
 But I digress.

 So, it’s nearly Christmas, let me remind you what we celebrate at Christmas, and why it’s such good news for women.
-If you’re a Christian woman, I hope you’ll take away from this that “you are enough” if you are not a Christian, well, I still hope you’ll take away from this that you are enough, and I hope you’ll also take away that not all of us Christian women are meek mild, desperate housewives.
+If you’re a Christian woman, I hope you’ll take away from this that “you are enough” if you are not a Christian, well, I still hope you’ll take away from this that “you are enough”, and I hope you’ll also take away that not all of us Christian women are meek mild, desperate housewives.

 Jesus was a dark haired, brown skinned, middle eastern boy, born in poverty to an unwed teenage mum.
 He would grow up to be a trouble causing homeless man who so upset the “system” of his day that it had him killed.
-When Mary, probably little more than 14 or 15 found out she was going to become an unwed mother in a society that treats them, well, a bit worse than they do today, you know what she did?
+When Mary, probably little more than 14 or 15 found out she was going to become an unwed mother in a society that treats teenage mothers, well, a bit worse than they do today, you know what she did?
 She spouted poetry.
 Not just any poetry, revolutionary poetry.
 She fully believed that through her child God wanted to “scatter the proud” “bring down the powerful from their thrones” “lift up the lowly” “fill the hungry with good things” and “send the rich away empty”

 Now you might believe Mary was a religious nut, you might believe as some do that she was a rape victim who concocted a story about a virgin birth to save her shame (I don’t believe that, but some do) or you might believe that she was the mother of God incarnate.
 But whatever you believe about Mary, you cannot imagine a meek, mild mannered “nice Christian girl” singing songs about revolution.
-Mary was a kid, a teenager, probably a similar age top Greta Thungberg when she displayed a badass feminine warrior spirit.
+Mary was a kid, a teenager, probably a similar age top Greta Thunberg when she displayed this badass feminine warrior spirit.
 Revere her or don’t but do not think she or her cries for justice can be silenced.

-And of course, we know Jesus grew up to defend the rights of sex workers, to protect so called adulterers, to treat foreign women heaped with shame with more than simply respect.
-He elevated women, he placed them in the same positions as men in his work, he had at least one female disciple that we know of, he was funded by women, he chose a woman as the first evangelist, and for anyone who dare =d to challenge those women on their rights he had three simple words
+And of course, we know Jesus grew up to defend the rights of sex workers, to protect so-called adulterers, to treat foreign women heaped with shame with more than simply respect.
+He elevated women, he placed them in the same positions as men in his work, he had at least one female disciple that we know of, he was funded by women, he chose a woman as the first evangelist, and for anyone who dared to challenge those women on their rights he had three simple words

 Leave.
 Her.
 Alone.